Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

  - Data Visualization Amplifies your data

 # 2.Tableau
+Tableau is one of the fastest growing data visualization tools currently being used in BI Industries.

 # 3. Tableau Product Suite
 Tableau provides many tools which are important for various user cases: